Louise Porton: Investigation

 Suspicion soon fell on Porton, and police then discovered that she had made a series of incriminating internet searches throughout the month of January that indicated she had killed her children and attempted to cover it up.
-It was found that she had searched about death, breathing and drowning when she had originally admitted Lexi to hospital on 2 and 4 January, and also researched how long it took for bodies to go "cold up to the shoulder".
+It was found that she had searched about death, breathing, and drowning when she had originally admitted Lexi to hospital on 2 and 4 January, and also researched how long it took for bodies to go "cold up to the shoulder".
 After Lexi was then successfully treated and discharged, Porton searched "can you actually die if you have a blocked nose and cover your mouth with tape" and "how long after drowning can someone be resuscitated?".
 She also read an article entitled "Toddler brought back to life after nearly drowning".
 Police said it was clear from the evidence that Porton had twice tried to kill her daughter before eventually succeeding on 15 January.
-The evidence clearly indicated that the two children had died as a result of someone deliberately interfering with their breathing, and that person could only have been Porton.
+The evidence heavily indicated that the two children had died as a result of someone deliberately interfering with their breathing and that person could only have been Porton.